hashkrish/se2001-notes/question_papers/22t3/endterm/set_2.md

 <div style="page-break-after: always;"></div>

-## Question 4 (cron) [7]
+## Question 4 (cron) [9pm & 10pm swapped] [7]

-Which of the following command will run the script `/home/bill/autoscript/backup.sh` at 10:00 pm every day-of-week from Monday through Friday in every month from January through June and at 9:00 pm every day-of-week from Monday through Friday in every month from July through December.
+Which of the following command will run the script `/home/bill/autoscript/backup.sh` at 9:00 pm every day-of-week from Monday through Friday in every month from January through June and at 10:00 pm every day-of-week from Monday through Friday in every month from July through December.
 [MCQ]

 **Hint**: Below is the description of the sequence in the cron job command.